Movement System

 Green arrows = High Score (Preferred Direction)

-Each direction gets a score based on:
+Each direction gets a score from:

-• Positioning Rules: Custom modifiers you define (see below)
+• Positioning Rules: custom modifiers you define (see below)

 Distance Maintenance